Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-• Type I: The mildest form of laryngeal cleft often doesn’t cause significant symptoms and isn’t diagnosed right away.
-The opening between your larynx and esophagus is above your vocal cords.
+• Type I. With the mildest form of laryngeal cleft, the opening is to your child’s vocal cords.
+This type often doesn’t cause significant symptoms and isn’t diagnosed right away.

-• Type II: The opening extends below your vocal cords.
+• Type II.
+The opening extends below your child’s vocal cords.

-• Type III: The cleft is larger and extends beyond your larynx and into your trachea (windpipe).
+• Type III.
+The cleft is larger and extends beyond your child’s larynx and into their windpipe.

-• Type IV: This is the most severe form of laryngeal cleft.
-The opening extends further down your trachea.
-In some cases, the opening goes all the way down your trachea.
+• Type IV.
+The most severe form of laryngeal cleft extends further down your child’s windpipe.
+Sometimes, the opening goes all the way down your child’s windpipe.

 Symptoms and Causes